brandonbloom/fipp/README.md

 ## Fast!

-In my non-scientific testing, it has proven to be at least twice as fast as `clojure.pprint`.
+In my non-scientific testing, it has proven to be at least five times as fast as `clojure.pprint`.
 It also has the nice property of printing no later than having consumed the bound amount of memory, so you see your first few lines of output instantaneously.